 Before The Bullshit Called ‘The Secret’

-Esther Hicks the poster child of the LoA movement, is undoubtedly a brilliant live performer and her use of the Milton Model of Language is brilliant.
+Esther Hicks the poster child of the LoA movement, is undoubtedly a brilliant live performer and her use of cold reading is impressive.

 She may indeed be a conduit for a higher being called Abraham.